Overview - Health, Physical Education, and Recreation Department

 The HEALTH AND PHYSICAL EDUCATION MAJOR prepares the students for positions as kindergarten through high school teachers in both health and physical education.
 Dual certification may be obtained.
 This area of study combines pedagogy courses from the Department of Education and content classes from HPER.

 The RECREATION MAJOR prepares the students for positions in parks and recreation administration, facility planning and design, outdoor leadership, and recreation programming.
 More specifically, two areas of emphasis are available: Public Recreation and Adventure Leadership.
 The first provides preparation for city/county parks, camps, church, and other non-profit agencies for positions in leadership, supervision, instruction, and programming.
 The Adventure Leadership emphasis combines a core of recreation classes with theoretical and skill-based field courses.
 It provides transferable leadership skills and is especially well-suited to be combined with minors from other academic departments.
 Both emphases may also prepare a student to seek graduate studies in a variety of areas.

 The HPER student majors are encouraged to become involved in state and national professional organizations related to their major.
 Students are encouraged to attend professional conventions, hear guest lectures, and gain work experience in their area of interest.

-B. The HPER minors include Adventure Leadership, Coaching, Equine Studies, Exercise Science, Recreation, and Sport Management.
+B. The HPER minors include Adventure Leadership, Coaching, Equine Studies, Exercise Science, and Recreation.
 Each provides core knowledge in their respective areas for potential employment or further educational pursuits.